Game Management Unit 3B

 Deer observations in the southern portion of Unit 3B have been increasing over the past two years, potentially due to higher fawn survival rates on Forest Service lands.

 Overview: The current fall hunt structure for Unit 3B black bears includes two general firearms hunts and one archery hunt.
 Each hunt season has non-permit tags that can be purchased over the counter.
-The archery fall bear season is currently not offered in unit 3B.

 Special Regulations: Legal animals include any bear, except a sow with cubs.
 This restriction requires hunters to study located animals prior to harvesting them, and establish that cubs are not nearby and simply out of sight.
 Studying bears prior to the kill in the early season will also limit hunters from harvesting bears with rubs on their coats during warm weather.
 It will also allow hunters to select for mature animals.